John McGill (bishop): Bishop of Richmond

 On July 23, 1850, Pope Pius IX divided the Diocese of Richmond into two small dioceses, Richmond and Wheeling, and appointed McGill as the third bishop of Richmond.
-He received his episcopal consecration on November 10, 1850, in Bardstown from Archbishop Peter Kenrick, with Bishops Richard Miles and Martin Spalding serving as co-consecrators.
+He received his episcopal consecration on November 10, 1850, at St. Joseph's Cathedral from Archbishop Peter Kenrick, with Bishops Richard Miles and Martin Spalding serving as co-consecrators.

 When McGill arrived in Richmond in December 1850, the diocese had 7,000 Catholics, eight priests, and 10 churches.
 He went to Rome in 1854 to be present at the definition of the Immaculate Conception, and convened the first diocesan synod in 1855.
 During his tenure, Virginia was devastated by yellow fever and cholera epidemics.

 During the American Civil War, Catholics in the South were unable to purchase Catholic books published in the North.
 To fill the gap, McGill wrote, "The True Church Indicated to the Inquirer" and "Our Faith, the Victory", republished as "The Creed of Catholics".
 He also visited Union Army prisoners of war in the Libby Prison in Richmond, doing what he could to aid them.
 In 1867, McGill brought the Sisters of Charity from Emmitburgh, Maryland, to set up a school in the diocese.
 According to his contemporaries, McGill was a very kind person, good with children and supportive of his priests.
 An accomplished speaker, McGill addressed congregations in Cincinnati, Charleston, Louisville, and Baltimore, as well as in Paris and Rome.

 McGill attended the First Vatican Council in Rome from 1869 to 1870, where he supported papal infallibility.
 While in Rome, he suddenly lost vision in one eye and started experiencing other symptoms.
 By the time he returned to Richmond, his health had worsened.

+Death

 John McGill died of stomach cancer on January 14, 1872, at Richmond, aged 62.